-Colon, rectal, and anal cancers are the third most common type of cancers diagnosed in men and women in America.
-Colorectal cancers start to form in cells that produce mucus and other fluids inside the colon and rectum.
-Anal cancers vary based on the type of anal cells in which the cancer develops.
-Colon or rectal cancer can occur anywhere along the length of the colon, rectum, and anus.
+Colorectal cancer is the third most common type of cancer diagnosed in men and women in the U.S. Colorectal cancers start to form in cells that produce mucus and other fluids inside the colon and rectum.

 The American Cancer Society recommends that adults age 45 and over at average risk get screened for colorectal cancer.

-Although colorectal cancer may occur at any age, more than 90 percent of patients are over age 40.
-At this age, the risk doubles every 10 years.
+AAlthough colorectal cancer may occur at any age, more than 90 percent of patients are over 40 at diagnosis.
+Starting at 40, the risk doubles every 10 years.
 In addition to age, other high-risk factors include a family history of colorectal cancer and polyps and a personal history of ulcerative colitis, colon polyps, or cancer of other organs.

-Colorectal cancer is unique in that it is preventable through early detection.
-Other kinds of cancer may be caught early, but are already cancers.
-Colorectal cancer is often preceded by precancerous lesions (polyps) that can be removed, preventing the cancer from developing.
-Even when caught as cancer, it can be curable as long as it's in the earlier stages.
+Colorectal cancer is unique in that it is preventable through early detection of precancerous polyps.
+Even when caught as cancer, colorectal cancer can be curable as long as it's in the earlier stages.

-However, it is still the second most common cause of cancer-related deaths in the U.S, which is why Sylvester encourages adults who are age 45 and older to get regularly screened for colon cancer.
-Those considered an increased risk should begin screening at an even earlier age.
+However, colorectal cancer is still the second most common cause of cancer-related deaths in the U.S., which is why Sylvester encourages adults who are age 45 and older to get regularly screened for colon cancer.
+Those considered at increased risk should begin screening at an even earlier age.

 Conditions and Treatments